oversees the implementation of the QA Child Safety Policy & Procedures for Quakers Australia and all its activities.

 Child Protection in Quaker Meetings

-Quaker Meetings have Child Protection Policy and Procedures and a Child Protection Friend is appointed in each Regional Meeting.
+Quaker Meetings have the QA Child Safety Policy & Procedures and a Child Protection Friend is appointed in each Regional Meeting.

 Resources and Forms for Working with Children